Assam Career : Gauhati High Court Recruitment 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

+B.Sc. from a recognised University with 1 year Post Graduate Diploma in Computer Science/ Application or equivalent grade from a recognized institution.
+A person pursuing any of the requisite qualification or awaiting final result need not to apply.

+2 (two) years working experience from a reputed institution/ organisation in the related field.
+The working experience must be gathered only after attaining the qualifying degree.

-2) A candidate must possess a valid Registration Number of Employment Exchange for the State of Assam.
+3. Candidate must have a valid Employment Exchange Registration Number for the State of Assam.
+The candidate must have received training in execution of works such as

 Selection Procedure :